aatuh/recsys/docs/onboarding_checklist.md

 ### Phase 1 – Day 1–2: Understand the surface area

-- Read `README.md` to learn what RecSys provides and where the docs live.
-- Skim `docs/business_overview.md` for the product/value narrative.
-- Read `docs/concepts_and_metrics.md` to learn the core terminology (namespace, guardrails, MMR, etc.).
+- After the README path, skim `docs/business_overview.md` again with your integration hat on and note the surfaces your team owns.
+- Revisit `docs/concepts_and_metrics.md` focusing on namespace isolation, guardrails, and metrics you’ll expose in telemetry.
 - Explore `docs/quickstart_http.md` and send the sample ingest + `/v1/recommendations` requests against the hosted environment (no code changes needed).

 ### Phase 2 – Day 3–4: Wire data and configs